Company Directors and other Guarantees

 It is fairly common for clients to view the required use of a solicitor by a Bank as just for the purpose of witnessing their signature.
 This cannot be further from the truth.

 I have had prospective clients who have not proceeded to instruct my firm since I have provided a reasonable cost estimate for the provision of such advice.
-I have been unable to convince them that they should receive detailed legal advice in relation to the document, and they continue to view the exercise as just for the witnessing of their signature.
+I have been unable to convince them that they should receive detailed legal advice about the document, and they continue to view the exercise as just for the witnessing of their signature.
 This is clearly not prudent business practice.

 However I would also mention that I have seen clients and based on my recommendations, protections have been built into the guarantees, and indeed some have not entered into the guarantees at all.

 Accordingly, my first advice is do not consider the instruction of a solicitor as simply your signature being witnessed.
 You are being asked to give very onerous obligations.
 You could be bankrupted if called upon to honour a guarantee which you cannot meet.
 Further, even though the guarantee is not secured, it can be mortgaged upon your home address without your consent after a Court Judgement by way of a charging order.

 Typically banks also require guarantees to be secured as well upon the home address of the directors with the spouse (if not a director) being asked to take independent legal advice, as the spouse is also asked to sign the charge document.